adityamachiroutu/chess-board-analyzer/README.md

 - Add a graphical user interface (GUI) for ease of use.
 - Support video input for real-time move suggestions.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss your ideas.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments

 - [YOLO](https://github.com/ultralytics/yolov5) for object detection.